 Most of us complain about never having enough time!
 Well, now you’ve got some extra time.
 Focus on the positive and use the time to your advantage.

-If you’ve wanted to take some professional SAP training, this would be an awesome time for that.
+If you’ve wanted to take some professional SAP training, this would be an excellent time for that.
 Improve your skills and beef up your resume by adding some professional credentials.
 For example, you could look into finally tackling your goal of learning SAP.

 Continue doing all you can to protect yourself and your family.
 Be diligent.
-Beyond that, focus on the moment, be grateful for what you have and hug your loved ones close.
+Beyond that, focus on the moment, be grateful for what you have, and hug your loved ones close.